jaidentripp/CS260-Winter2025/README.md

 - [x] Bundled using Vite - Easy to install and use Vite.
 - [x] Components - Easy to bring the code over from HTML and CSS, but had to rework them quite a bit to achieve prefered styling.
 - [x] Router - Easy to creating the component routing.

+## React Part 2

+For this deliverable I did the following.
+I checked the box [x] and added a description for things I completed.

+- [x] All functionality implemented or mocked out - Functionality is working in preparation for further steps
+- [x] Hooks - Used useState and useEffect on the Login, All Recipes, and Recipes for You pages